Corporations Saving Trees

 Invasive vines are killing mature trees that took 60-100 years to grow.
 Once they fall, the non-native plants smother the tree seedlings and prevent forest regeneration.

-Our woods should look like this
+The woods in our parks should look like this

-Don't let our parks turn into this!
+Don't let them turn into this!

 Can you help fund the restoration work in our parks?